 - 1 cup fresh blueberries

-- 1 egg [to make vegan use 1 flax egg - 1 tbsp freshly ground flax mixed with 3 tbsp water]
+- 1 egg [to make vegan use 1 flax egg - 1 tablespoon freshly ground flax mixed with 3 tablespoon water]

-- 1 tbsp egg white [to make vegan use 1 tbsp apple sauce]
+- 1 tablespoon egg white [to make vegan use 1 tablespoon apple sauce]

 - 1/4 cup slivered almonds